Best Value BSW Colleges 2026

 Completion Rate

-After financial aid, students pay an average of $9,011 per year — a reasonable cost for a BSW degree.
-The school provides $5,267 in average aid, putting it in a reasonable range for BSW programs.
-Only 7.0% of students take out loans, suggesting most can manage costs without heavy borrowing.
+After financial aid, students pay an average of $7,013 per year — a reasonable cost for a BSW degree.
+Students receive an average of $6,491 in aid — a meaningful contribution toward total costs.
+Only 3.0% of students take out loans, suggesting most can manage costs without heavy borrowing.

 62